Irene Kim: Modeling

+Ambassadorship

+In September 2024, Kim was appointed to be Concept Korea's 2025 S/S ambassador and model, showcasing the collections of three domestic fashion designers during Paris Fashion Week.

 Television

 In 2015, Kim became a co-host for Mnet's original programming, "K-Style", a show introducing Korean trends in fashion, beauty, and lifestyle.
 A few years later, she became co-host of CJ E&M's channel Onstyle on a program called, "Style Live".
 Her segment was titled, "Irene Live".
 In 2019, Irene became one of the hosts for CJ E&M's "Get It Beauty" program, a show that shares beauty tips and trends.

 In 2019, Kim met with E News' E Social Studies Club to discuss the meaning of Ireneisgood.

 With Eva Chen, the head of fashion partnerships at Instagram, Kim was one of the influencers who appeared on The Today Show to introduce spring trends of the 2019 season.

+In May 2024, Irene signed with new agency Saram Entertainment.

 Label

 In June 2018, Irene released her brand, IRENEISGOOD LABEL.
 The Label had pop-ups in Shanghai, China and Seoul, South Korea.
 In March 2019, IRENEISGOOD Label released its first sneaker collaboration and pop-up with JOSHUAS in Taiwan.